TraDAO (TOD) Hits Self Reported Market Cap of $304.60 Million

-TraDAO (TOD) traded flat against the dollar during the 24 hour period ending at 23:00 PM Eastern on October 10th.
-One TraDAO token can currently be bought for $0.27 or 0.00001577 BTC on popular exchanges.
+TraDAO (TOD) traded flat against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on October 15th.
 TraDAO has a market cap of $304.60 million and approximately $20.01 worth of TraDAO was traded on exchanges in the last day.
-During the last week, TraDAO has traded 0.1% higher against the dollar.
+One TraDAO token can now be bought for about $0.27 or 0.00001577 BTC on popular exchanges.
+During the last week, TraDAO has traded up 0.1% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.